EriBloo/laravel-model-snapshots/README.md

 Versionist is a class responsible for determining next snapshot version.
 By default `IncrementingVersionist` is used, which simply increments versions.
-There is also simple `SemanticVersionist` available if you want to keep versions in `major.minor.patch` format.
+There is also simple `SemanticVersionist` available if you want to keep versions in `major.minor` format.

 If you would like to create your own versionist class it must implement `EriBloo\LaravelModelSnapshots\Contracts\Versionist`.
 There are two methods you must create: